Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 The formal definition of our space isn't actually hard from what we've already seen, and further intuition will be given in the next section.
 If we have a (finite) set of cell states $\mathcal{A}$ (our **alphabet**), then $\az$ represents the set of configurations of cells, as seen above.
 All we do topologically is give $\mathcal{A}$ the discrete topology and $\az$ the product topology.

 Open sets in $\az$ give us a notion of proximity, or of "small perturbation", for cellular configurations.
 They can be easily and intuitively described.
 First, define a **pattern** as a *finite* set of positions and a specified assignment of states to each position-- something like "value $a_1$ in position $p_1$, ..., value $a_n$ in position $p_n$".
 A configuration $x$ **matches** the pattern if in the specified positions it has the appropriate pattern values.

 Then, by the definition of product topology, a set $U$ is open in $\az$ precisely when all its points satisfy at least one of some fixed patterns $p_1,...,p_n,$ in which case we say these patterns **describe** $U.$ Indeed, $U$ being open in the product topology means that it is a product of open sets in $\mathcal{A},$ with only finitely many non-trivial factors.
 Then $U$ is described by all the (still finitely many) possible patterns defined by all combinations of points coming from the non-trivial factors.
 Conversely, if $U$ is described by a pattern $p$ with specified values $p_i$ in the positions $i,$ $U$ is the product with only non-trivial factors being the one-point sets $\{p_i\}$ in the $i$-th coordinates-- which, given the discrete topology on $\mathcal{A},$ are open, and thus $U$ itself is open.

+The union of sets described by patterns represent configurations satisfying at least one of the patterns; the intersection forces matching both patterns.

 A basis can thus be given by the sets